SLAPP Suits: Musical number

 For the final portion of the segment, Oliver staged a five-minute musical number titled Eat Shit, Bob! after the miner's returned check.
 Initially set in his studio, it began with Oliver singing slowly that "even though he'll threaten legal Armageddon, we have just one tiny thing to say..." and then he gave the finger and exclaimed "Bob Murray can go fuck himself today!"
 Oliver then introduced the "Suck My Balls Bob Dancers”, who moved the setting to the streets of New York City as they and an increasing cast recounted fictional anecdotes of Murray committing outlandish and horrifying acts.
-They jokingly sang that he perpetrated the assault of Nancy Kerrigan, spat on the Mona Lisa, cut off Vincent van Gogh's ear, launched puppies into outer space, advised Adolf Hitler to quit painting and "find a new career", sold drugs to Bill Cosby and served as Jeffrey Epstein's prison guard, carried out the assassination of Archduke Franz Ferdinand and started World War I, inserted candy into his rectum in an M&M’s store, masturbates to Schindler’s List, had sexual intercourse with squirrels, and was the unidentified Zodiac Killer.
+They jokingly sang that he spat on the Mona Lisa, launched puppies into outer space, perpetrated the assault of Nancy Kerrigan, carried out the assassination of Archduke Franz Ferdinand and started World War I, dipped his testicles into the water of a hot dog cart, cut off Vincent van Gogh's ear, advised Adolf Hitler to quit painting and "find a new career", masturbates to Schindler’s List, sold drugs to Bill Cosby and served as Jeffrey Epstein's prison guard, inserted candy into his rectum in an M&M’s store, was the unidentified Zodiac Killer, and had sexual intercourse with squirrels.
 The segment ends with Oliver and the dancers in Times Square, reminding Murray that "it doesn't count as slander 'cuz it's way too weird.", before culminating with the number's title.

 Oliver centered portions of the song on his First Amendment rationale, saying that "we made up these anecdotes, they're silly and insane" and "If we discuss Bob Murray in a way no reasonable person could construe as factual, we can say whatever the fuck we like!"
 Mr. Nutterbutter made a reappearance as part of a barbershop quartet in squirrel costumes, and Brian d'Arcy James appeared in the role of HBO's legal counsel.